khalid-hussain/shaheen/chap8.md

 Prince of Granada at this time?"

-Abu Abdullah said, "Is it also my teacher's order that I should raise slogans at the victory of Moosa, Al-Zaghairi and Badr bin Mughira?
+Abu Abdullah said, "Is it also my teacher's order that I should raise slogans at the victory of Musa, Al-Zaghairi and Badr bin Mughira?
 Aren't my stepbrothers enough who were walking in front of their horses in the procession like servants today?
 All this is happening because they know that I cannot do this kind of flattery and they want to prove to my father, once